lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/before-you-start.rst

     in combination with |lammps_logfile|, a library allowing one to read the *log* file produced by LAMMPS.

-..  container:: justify

-    All the Python scripts used to generate the figure of *LAMMPStutorials* can be found in the Github repository.

 .. |Matplotlib Pyplot| raw:: html

    <a href="https://matplotlib.org/3.5.3/api/_as_gen/matplotlib.pyplot.html" target="_blank">Matplotlib Pyplot</a>